Virgi7/Mastering-Options-Market-Making/README.md

 The number of opposite signals (WS) is very low, with a maximum of one detection per stock.
 LOs are more frequent at the 99% significance level, as expected, due to the more conservative nature of the strategy.
 Table above highlights that the model performs well, considering 5% as minimal difference between RV and IV, showing many successful trade for each stock.
 It should also be noted that the percentages not identified by the table are a correct signal of holding position, as no major changes in RV are expected.

 ### Small and Large-tick stocks comparison
-It is possible to compare the overcited results in terms of **small and large tick stocks**[^7], using Stock 4-CHTR, identified as small-tick stocks and Stock 41-CSCO, classified as large tick stocks.
+It is possible to compare the overcited results in terms of **small and large tick stocks**[^7], using Stock 4-CHTR, identified as small-tick stock and Stock 41-CSCO, classified as large tick stock.

 It represents an interesting insight as the model performs better on CSCO, compared to CHTR.
 The RMSE for CSCO is half of that for CHTR, supporting findings[^7] that large-tick stocks yield more reliable predictions, leading to better buy and sell signals for CSCO.